-Brazilian voters went to the polls on Sunday, October 3, 2010 to choose a President of the Federative Republic of Brazil, as well as members of the country's bicameral legislature, the National Congress.
-However, no candidate obtained an absolute majority in the presidential election, and a runoff election was held on Sunday, October 31, 2010.
+Brazilian voters went to the polls on Sunday, October 5, 2014 to choose a President of the Federative Republic of Brazil, as well as members of the country's bicameral legislature, the National Congress.
+However, no candidate attained an absolute majority in the presidential election, and therefore a runoff vote will be held on Sunday, October 26, 2014.

 An overview of the Brazilian electoral system is presented here.
 In addition, national- and state-level results are available here for the following federal elections: